gravitational/teleport/rfd/0064-audit-modes.md

 The configuration is going to be done at the role level.
 The role option `record_session` will be extended to hold the audit mode values: `strict` and `best_effort`.
-It will have one entry per session kind (desktop, databases, applications, Kubernetes, and SSH) and an `all` entry for cases where users want the same behavior for all kinds.
+It will have one entry per session kind (desktop, databases, applications, Kubernetes, and SSH) and a `default` entry for cases where users want the same behavior for all kinds.
+For this RFD, only the `default`, `k8s` and `ssh` options are going to be added.

-**Note**: Currently, the option  `record_session.desktop` uses a boolean value to disable/enable session recording.
-It will have to be converted into a new
+**Note**: Currently, the option `record_session.desktop` uses a boolean value to enable/disable session recordings.
+When adding recording modes to desktop access, this property will have to be converted to a string to support accepting the modes.
+This change will have to be backward compatible.
-format: `true` will be charged to the default audit mode, and `false` will be `off`.
-Disabling session recording is out of the scope of this RFD, meaning that the `off` value will only be present on the `desktop` kind.

-**Role example (with all session kinds):**
+**Role example:**

 ```yaml
 kind: role